 Here are some examples of out-of-court statements that may run afoul of the confrontation clause:

-Crawford v.
-Washington and Out-of-Court Statements
+Crawford and Out-of-Court Statements

 Before Crawford, the Supreme Court had held that out-of-court statements did not violate the confrontation clause as long as they were adequately reliable.
 In Crawford, the Court changed course and determined that defendants had a right to cross-examine out-of-court statements, regardless of whether or not the statements were reliable.
+After Crawford, this is no longer possible.

 In Melendez-Diaz v.
 Massachusetts, the Supreme Court extended its rule from Crawford to cover reports from forensic analysts.
 Specifically, the Court ruled that prosecutors cannot use a report on the chemical makeup of a batch of alleged illegal drugs if the laboratory technician who prepared the report does not testify at trial.